Book Launch at Tintagel – March 2024

 All Hallows Dark Gathering 2015

-At this event I performed with the local Morris team while Cassandra performed with Penkevyll.
+At the Dark Gathering 2015 I performed with the local Morris side as Cassandra was still main Teazer for Penkevyll.

 2016